marinade-finance/validator-bonds/programs/validator-bonds/README.md

         the operator is required to merge all the `StakeAccounts` of the validator (delegated to the same `VoteAccount`) first and then fund such `StakeAccount` into `Settlement`.
 And the instruction is then capable to split `StakeAccount` with spill amount when needed.
    - The creditor may claim the calculated amount from the `Settlement`.
+     From V2 there is created a bitmap structure on-chain named `SettlementClaims` that is created on-chain as a side-car to `Settlement` account.
-A deduplication account, `SettlementClaim`, is created on-chain, referring to the fact that the protected event has already been claimed by the creditor.
+     When the protected event has already been claimed by the creditor the bitmap is updated to reflect the claim.
    - The `Settlement` may be claimed only for a limited number of epochs, which is configured by the admin authority in `Config`.
      After the elapsed time, the `Settlement` can be closed, and nothing more can be claimed.
      - When the claim time availability elapses, the `Settlement` account can be closed, and the account rent is withdrawn.